Priyanka-jasthi/Grammar-Scoring-Engine-for-Voice-Samplesfor/README.md

 💡 Interpretability
 The notebook includes:

-Clear explanations of preprocessing and modeling steps.
+-Clear explanations of preprocessing and modeling steps.

 Visual comparisons between true and predicted values.

-Score distribution plots to show prediction behavior.
+-Score distribution plots to show prediction behavior.

-Annotated and modular code for reproducibility.
+-Annotated and modular code for reproducibility.

 🚀 How to Run
-Clone this repo or open in Google Colab or Kaggle Notebook.
+-Clone this repo or open in Google Colab or Kaggle Notebook.

-Upload the dataset (same structure as the competition).
+-Upload the dataset (same structure as the competition).

-Run all cells in sequence.
+-Run all cells in sequence.

-Final predictions will be saved to submission.csv.
+-Final predictions will be saved to submission.csv.

 📌 Requirements
-bash
-Copy
-Edit
-Python 3.7+
+Python 3.7+,
-librosa
-pandas
-numpy
-scikit-learn
-matplotlib
-seaborn
-tqdm
+librosa,
+pandas,
+numpy,
+scikit-learn,
+matplotlib,
+seaborn,
+tqdm,